 Since then, she has undergone six surgeries and numerous other medical procedures.
 Despite fighting childhood cancer and living with multiple special needs, Charlotte is one of the sweetest and silliest little girls on the planet.

-Charlotte has an older sister, Elyse, an older brother, Henry, and she recently became a big sister to Marian.
+Charlotte has an older sister, Elyse, an older brother, Henry, and a younger sister to Marian.

 She is currently receiving chemotherapy and other medical treatments at Duke University Medical Center.

 Oh, and here's Charlotte watching the snow fall while keeping warm under her quilt!
 Because it's the little graces that bring so much joy...